stansky/city-weather/README.md

 The `useEffect` hook takes in the city prop as a param, so when that changes, the API will be called again to get new weather data.

-An `htmlFor` attribute was added to the search label to bring focus to the input `onClick`.
+An `htmlFor` attribute was added to the search label to bring focus to the input on click.

 ## Design
 The design layout is flexbox based, with the search box doing a column based flex layout, and the weather data being row based.
 Items are centered vertically and horizontally, with padding on the containers, and margins between stacked elements.